the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 ```
 As you can see they're simple.
 The commands/queries/DTOs are just standard classes.
 Commands & Queries have to implement IRequest<T>, but other than that they're not special.

-The Command/Query handler implements IRequestHandler<T1,T2> and has just a constructor (so we can inject the dependecies) and a single, very short `Handle` method.
+The Command/Query handler implements IRequestHandler<T1,T2> and has just a constructor (so we can inject the dependencies) and a single, very short `Handle` method.

 In my experience, most commands/queries implemented in the application layer are roughly this simple even in the most complicated applications.